SAP/cf-nodejs-logging-support/docs/general-usage/04-custom-fields.md

 ## General use

-As of version 6.5.0 this library will automatically detect which logging service you are bound to and will set the logging format accordingly.
+As of version 6.5.0 this library will automatically detect which logging service your app is bound to and will set the logging format accordingly.

 For local testing purposes you can still enforce a specific format like this: